cosmos/cosmos-sdk/store/v2/pruning/README.md

 The `PruneOptions` struct includes the following fields:

-- `KeepRecent` (uint64): The number of recent heights to keep in the state.
+* `KeepRecent` (uint64): The number of recent heights to keep in the state.
-- `Interval` (uint64): The interval of how often to prune the state.
+* `Interval` (uint64): The interval of how often to prune the state.
 0 means no pruning.

 ## Pausable Pruner

-The `PausablePruner` interface defines the `PausePruning` method which is used to pause the pruning process.
+The `PausablePruner` interface defines the `PausePruning` method, which is used to pause the pruning process.
 The `PruningManager` will check if the pruner is a `PausablePruner` and call the `PausePruning` method before and after `Commit` to pause and resume pruning.
 This is useful for when the pruning process is asynchronous and needs to be paused during